 Has the winter cold and flu bug hit your house?
-Two out of my three kids have been sick, the poor poppets, my fingers are crossed that’s it for the season.
-When we have someone sick in the house, I try to avoid exposing it to other family members, there are things to clean after cold or flu, to disinfect during and once the sneezing, coughing and or vomiting is over.
+When we have someone sick in the house, I try to avoid exposing it to other family members.
+There are particular things I clean after cold or flu, to disinfect during and once the sneezing, coughing and or vomiting is over.

 It’s important to prevent the spreading of germs for everybody in the home by frequently washing your hands with soap and water and keeping areas and surfaces within the home clean.
 You can purchase antibacterial cleaners from the supermarket.
 However, if you don’t have them on hand, are in no mood to go out or want to eliminate the use of chemicals, try these very simple, inexpensive and effective homemade options which I have shared below.

 Wash these linens in warm water in the washing machine along with your regular washing detergent.
-To help disinfect the linens add 1 cup of vinegar with 2-3 drops of tea tree oil to the washing machine as it’s filling with water.
+To help disinfect the linens, add 1 cup of vinegar with 2-3 drops of tea tree oil to the fabric softener dispenser in your washing machine.
 Tea Tree Oil is a natural solution to disinfect laundry with significant antibacterial, anti-fungal, and antiseptic properties.
 Vinegar also acts as a natural disinfectant, killing germs, bacteria or mould present in the linens and removes soap residue.
 I like to use vinegar instead of fabric softener.
 Wash the following linens: